eduardonard/eduardonard/README.md

 ## About Me

 - 🌱 I'm currently studying AI and constantly learning new concepts and techniques.
-CS50's way.
 - 💻 I specialize in Python and JavaScript.
 - 🔭 I'm always on the lookout for exciting open source projects to contribute to.
 - 📚 I love exploring different fields within AI, including machine learning, natural language processing, and computer vision.